 Help transform how cancer research works.
-Help with us with this novel trial.
+Collaborate with us in this novel trial.

 - Patients volunteer.
 Your patient sends us her tumor sequencing, and gives us permission to review her case.

 - We identify eligible patients.
-We are looking for patients whose tumors display a spliceosome mutation which may produce more immunogenic antigens and thus be vulnerable to immune therapy.
+We are looking for patients whose tumors display a spliceosome mutation (specifically SF3B1, U2AF1 or SRSF2), which may produce more immunogenic antigens and thus be vulnerable to immune therapy.

-- We contact you.
-We reach out to your office for details on her case, and provide kits for a blood sample
+- We partner with you.
+We reach out to your office for details on your patient’s case, and provide tubes for blood samples.

-- Hopkins provides recommendations.
-Our molecular tumor board is a group of experts who help our oncologists interpret the complex data on sequencing reports.
-They will review your patient’s case and provide an opinion.
+- Hopkins’ provides recommendations.
+Our Molecular Tumor Board is a group of experts who help our oncologists interpret the complex data on sequencing reports.
+They will review your patient’s case and provide an opinion and recommendation.

 - You provide data.
-We send a very brief survey periodically to see how your patient is doing.
-We then ask for feedback from you about your experience with the study.
+We send a very brief survey every 4-12 weeks (3-5 minutes) to see how your patient is doing.

 PRISMM merges ideas from other trials you may already be familiar with: TAPUR, MATCH and the Metastatic Breast Cancer Project (MBCP).
 Like TAPUR and MATCH, we aim to measure how tumors with a specific mutation respond to a targeted medication.
 Like MBCP, we are reaching out through social media to identify patients and expand the pool of clinical trial participants into the community.